 or may be e-mailed to

-Completed applications must be received by Friday, February 15, 2019.
-The successful applicant will be notified by March 30.
+Completed applications must be received by Saturday, November, 2019.
 The scholarship will be paid directly to the Flight Training Unit, to be applied to the costs of the applicant’s Instructor Rating, upon successful completion of the flight test.

 Anyone wishing to donate to the Arnold and Vi Milstead Warren Scholarship Fund, and thus extend the number of years it can be offered, may mail a cheque to the above address.